OmidArdestani/Chart-User-Action/README.md

-# QCustomPlot User Interaction Library
+# Chart User Interaction Library (QCustomPlot and QML)

 ## Overview

-The QCustomPlot User Interaction Library is a collection of tools built on top of the QCustomPlot library to enhance user interaction with plots.
+The Chart User Interaction Library is a collection of tools built on top of the Chart library (QCustomPlot and QML Chart) to enhance user interaction with plots.
 It provides various features such as pointer tools, marker placement, area selection, zoom functionality, measurement ruler, and shapes drawing capabilities.

 ## Features